konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 #### Synchronize groups assigned to users in Keycloak with groups in Konfuzio

 Konfuzio can synchronize groups with Keycloak.
-This means that if you create a group in Keycloak and assign users to it, the same group will be created in Konfuzio and the users will be added to it.
+This means that if you create a group in Keycloak and assign users to it, those users will be automatically added to an already existing group with the same name in Konfuzio.
 This is done by creating a _group mapper_ in Keycloak:

 1. Select the client you created earlier.
 2. Go to the _Client scopes_ tab inside the client.